syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Look-and-Feel.md

 3. The output for **Dialog** control after customizing the “**cssClass**” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Look-and-Feel_images/Look-and-Feel_img1.png" Caption="Dialog with cssClass"%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Look-and-Feel_images/Look-and-Feel_img1.png" Caption="Dialog with “cssClass "%}